 A financial reserve is your business’s safety net for unexpected expenses or gaps between projects.
 Aim to save at least three to six months of essential business expenses in a separate, dedicated savings account.
 This cushion helps you handle the unpredictable nature of entertainment income without derailing your long-term goals.
 For additional flexibility, securing a business line of credit can provide access to funds exactly when you need them, giving you crucial peace of mind to navigate any financial challenge that comes your way.

-Set Up a Strong Financial Foundation
+Building a Solid Financial Foundation

 Building a successful entertainment business isn’t just about creative talent; it’s also about smart financial management.
 Setting up a strong financial foundation from day one is one of the most important things you can do for your long-term success.
 This goes beyond simple bookkeeping.
 It’s about creating a framework that protects you personally, simplifies your taxes, and gives you a clear view of your company’s health so you can make informed decisions.
 Without this structure, you risk mixing personal and business funds, missing out on tax savings, and putting your personal assets on the line if the business runs into trouble.